axel669/lib.ipsen/readme.md

 for the static site.
 Ipsen also has a `@basic` template available that can be used, or copied and modified for further customization.

+Details for the Buger Template syntax can be found in the page about the templates accesible from the sidebar menu.

 ### page.html
 The default file that ipsen will look for when rendering a page.